About the Program

 Housing arrangements/meals/transport are the responsibility of the student.
 Some dairies have free housing suitable for a student.
 Students may also live at home or with a friend or relative if they live near the production unit/veterinary practice.

 When should you apply?

-First and second year enrolled veterinary students at UC Davis should apply by the deadline that is typically announced during January-February.
+First and second year enrolled veterinary students at UC Davis are invited to apply by the deadline that is typically announced during December preceding the summer that a student will participate in the program.
+Acceptance decisions are typically made during early February.
+After that, students will have to actively identify their mentors by mid-late spring.